-splot 'file.dat' using 1:2:3:(1):(1):(1) with vectors filled head lw 2 splot with vectors is supported only for set mapping cartesian. set clip one and set clip two affect vectors drawn in 2D.
+splot with vectors is supported only for set mapping cartesian. set clip one and set clip two affect vectors drawn in 2D.
 See set clip (p.
-152) and arrowstyle (p.
-213).
+140) and arrowstyle (p.
+201).

 See also the 2D plot style with arrows (p.
-73) that is identical to with vectors (p.
-94) except that each arrow is specified using x:y:length:angle.
+63) that is identical to with vectors (p.
+83) except that each arrow is specified using x:y:length:angle.